shihaohong/cloneBnB/README.md

 - npm v8.12.x
 - MySQL v8.0.x

-* Warning: MySQL v8 introduces a new authentication plugin utilizing caching_sha256_password.
-Since the MySQL JavaScript driver does not support this feature yet, make sure to install MySQL to use the mysql_native_password authentication plugin instead.
+Warning: MySQL v8 introduces a new authentication plugin utilizing `caching_sha256_password`.
+Since the MySQL JavaScript driver does not support this feature yet, make sure to install MySQL to use the `mysql_native_password` authentication plugin instead.

 ### App Configuration